With a Master's degree in Sustainable Development, Susette has taught herself, and now teaches others, how to live a

-Working this out may take a little time, but it's a practical approach, and will get you organized and on your way fairly quickly.
-If you think of it as an adventure, it can be fun, as well.
+Working this out may take time, but it's a practical approach to a new adventure that will get you organized and on your way quickly.
 Here are details and examples.

 1. List Your Monthly Activities

 Where do you go?
 When and how often?
 List the repetitive trips.
 As an example, here is my list:

 - Across town every day to work

 - Across town to church every Sunday

 - Downtown to choir practice every Wednesday night

 - Coffee shops and restaurants—those are everywhere

 What I'm most concerned with is keeping my daily lifestyle—or how to modify it, if I can't get to one of the locations above.
 I go other places too, but those trips are more sporadic.
-I could rent a car or carpool with others if a bus doesn't go there.
+I could rent a car or carpool with others, if a bus doesn't go there.

 For example, there are three Trader Joe's around here.
-My friend, who lives in the house in front of me, goes to the one east of here.
+The lady who lives in the house in front of me goes to the one east of here.
 I could ride with her if I needed to.
-One TJ store is downtown within walking distance of Target, easily accessible by bus.
-The other is a little further downtown, near where I used to live, and close by a Whole Foods where I also shop (also easily accessible by bus).
+One TJ store is downtown, within walking distance of Target, easily accessible by bus.
+The other is a little further downtown and close by Whole Foods—also easily accessible by bus.

 If I want to go to the City of Los Angeles, I take the bus to the Metro Gold Line a few miles down the street.
 Same thing if I want to go to the LA Airport (LAX), but those are occasional, non-repetitive trips that I can work out when the time comes.

 To start out with, you'll need to know what transportation options are available in your area.
 Here are the choices most readily available in the Pasadena area where I live: